 Credit risk is the risk that default by a counterparty will result in a financial loss to the Issuer.
-The Issuer is exposed to credit risk with the counterparties it deals with, including for derivative contracts.
+The Issuer is exposed to credit risk with the counterparties it deals with, including for derivative contracts and reinsurance arrangements.

 A default by a counterparty can impact the Issuer's financial position and performance and the level of capital supporting the Issuer's businesses.
+Such a default can also impact investments of the Issuer, which may have a material impact on the Issuer's reputation, management, fee income, other asset values, financial performance, position and liquidity.

-Credit risk arises primarily in relation to exposures from debt securities, property leases, futures and options broker clearers and over-the-counter derivative counterparties.
-While the Issuer utilises mechanisms to mitigate a number of those exposures, including security, collateral and netting agreements, there can be no assurance that these arrangements fully limit those exposures.
+Credit risk arises primarily in relation to exposures to debt securities, property leases, futures and options broker clearers and over-the-counter derivative counterparties.
+While the Issuer utilises mechanisms to mitigate a number of those exposures, including security, collateral and netting agreements, there can be no assurance that these arrangements fully limit those exposures and losses may occur.